kbrowder/sbt-spring-loaded/README.rst

   start the mainClass of your project using spring-loaded, all arguments are passed though to it.

 :code:`reStop`
-  stop a previous invocation of mainClass
+  stop a previous invocation of :code:`reStart`

 :code:`reList`
-  list what projects that have reStart JVMs running
+  list what projects that have :code:`reStart` JVMs running

 Typical use case::